 Working in partnership with others

 - The service had established good working relationships with health and social care professionals.
-This enabled the service to ensure the best possible outcomes for the people they supported. - the service was involved in the local Proud to Care campaign which raises the profile of the social care industry.
+This enabled the service to ensure the best possible outcomes for the people they supported. - The registered manager attended local provider events.